kaanaksit/odak/docs/course/computational_light.md

     Computational Microscopy.

 Indeed, there are more topics related to computational light than the ones highlighted here.
 If you are up to a challenge for the next phase of your life, you could help the field identify new opportunities with light-based sciences.
+In addition, there are indeed more topics, more noticeable profiles, successful product examples, and dedicated courses that focus on every one of these topics.
+Examples are not limited to the ones that I have provided above.
+Your favorite search engine is your friend to find out more in this case.

 !!! warning end "Reminder"